oroinc/documentation/commerce/user_guide/customers/customers/index.rst

 Import
 ~~~~~~

-You can import the bulk details of updated or processed customer information in the .csv format following the steps described in the :ref:`Importing Customer <import-customers>` guide.
+You can import the bulk details of updated or processed customer information in the .csv format following the steps described in the :ref:`Importing Customers <import-customers>` guide.

 .. finish